 Always try on clothing in the thrift store before purchasing.
 Trying on items in the thrift store will ensure you really like the item and prevent you from having to run back and make a return.

-If you have older relatives or friends in the military who also love thrifting, take advantage of military or senior discounts while spending some quality time together!
+If you have relatives or friends who also love thrifting why not bond while spending some quality time together!

 The family that thrifts together, stays together.